12 Feb 5 Key Questions to Improve Your Assortment Plans (2021)

 - Which lines to expand, and which lines to shrink

-- The best approach to vary assortment based on store size and type
+- The best approach is to vary the assortment based on store size and type

 - How to vary assortment by location and demographic